funkindy/ranker/README.md

 #### Tech Notes

-Provided for maximum portability:

-* For now Ranker uses sqlite3 as database engine.
+* Ranker uses Postgresql as database engine.
 All necessary migration files are included.
-Postresql migration is planned soon.

-* Django i18n compiled file `.mo` is included in the repo.
+* (provided for portability) Django i18n compiled file `.mo` is included in the repo.
 Dont forget to recompile it with `$ ./manage.py compilemessages` if updating translations.

 ##### Local installation steps: